How does Japanese Health Insurance work?

-If you do not join NHI as soon as you move to Japan, you will be charged for back payments during this period, in addition to your first month’s premiums.
-For example, if you move to Japan in August and join NHI in October, you will also initially be billed for the August and September period in addition to the first regular payment.
+If you do not join NHI as soon as you move to Japan, you will be charged back payments for this period when you do join.
+For example, if you move to Japan in August and join NHI in October, your first payment will include premiums for August and September in addition to the first regular monthly payment.

-If you seek treatment at a hospital or clinic but forget to bring your insurance card, you will need to pay the full costs.
+If are treated at a hospital or clinic but forget to bring your insurance card, you will need to pay the full costs.
 You can claim it back from NHI but it can take a few months to process the reimbursement.

 Social Health Insurance/Employees’ Health Insurance

-Full-time employees are generally offered to enroll in Social Health Insurance through their employers.
-(Keep in mind, there are some exceptions.
+Full-time employees are usually enrolled in Social Health Insurance (SHI) through their employers.
+(Please note, there are some exceptions.
 Check with your company).
 The family of the covered employer can join as dependents.

-Like NHI, under Social Health Insurance, patients are required to pay 30% of the total cost of care at clinics and hospitals.
+Like NHI, under SHI patients are required to pay 30% of the total cost of care at clinics and hospitals.
 More than 90% of Japanese hospitals and clinics, including dental clinics, accept Social Health Insurance.

 SHI also provides benefits for the high medical costs of surgery and hospitalization, birth allowances, and covers some costs of care overseas under certain circumstances.
-To apply for any of these benefits, contact your company’s person in charge of the insurance scheme in your company.
-If they cannot help you we are happy to provide assistance for application.
+To apply for these benefits, contact the person in charge of the insurance scheme in your company.
+If they cannot help we are happy to assist with your application.

 The premiums will be charged monthly through your employer.
-Your company is responsible to pay half of the price of the premiums.
+Your company is responsible for paying half of the price of the premiums.

-The largest difference to NHI is that family members do not have to pay their portion of the premiums; the total premiums for a family are charged as one amount to the head of the household.
-However, if the income of any of the dependents exceeds 1,300,000 yen per year, they will lose dependent status and must enroll in NHI or SHI themselves.
+The largest difference to NHI is that family members do not have to pay their portion of the premiums.
+The total premiums for a family are charged as one amount to the head of the household.
+However, if the income of any of the dependents exceeds 1,300,000 yen per year, they will lose dependent status and must enrol in NHI or SHI themselves.

 When joining SHI, a person in charge in your company will file the application on your behalf.
 Often this person is a member of your company’s HR Department.